ref?ref is a native addon for Node.js that aids in doing C programming in JavaScript, by extending

 Returns the "type" property of the given Buffer.
 Creates a default type for the buffer when none exists.

-instance and returns true if the buffer represents the
+Accepts a Buffer instance and returns true if the buffer represents the

 NULL pointer, false otherwise.